Do you feel like you’re always crushing yourself in the gym and dieting… but never see the results you’d expect reflected in the mirror?

 → Mindset: This isn’t just a time where you eat whatever and don’t track.
 Think of this time as practicing maintaining, refuel your body, and prepare mentally for the next fat loss phase.

-Most individuals with <10-15% of their total body weight to lose will be able to achieve their fat loss goals by alternating between 1-2 Fat Loss Phases and Diet Break Phases, before moving on to the next phase.
+Most women with <10-12% of their total body weight to lose will be able to achieve their fat loss goals by alternating between 1-2 Fat Loss Phases and Diet Break Phases, before moving on to the next phase.

 The worst thing you can do is go into the post-diet period without a plan.
 This is a sure recipe for rebounding weight.